timeteam/timeteam.github.io/_posts/Non_fiction/2017-04-09-a-last-wild-place.md

 There are three other species of divers, two of which, the Great Northern Diver and the Yellow-billed Diver (both larger birds), are also seen in the United Kingdom but are less common.
 The first phylogeny of the family, based on morphological data (Boertman, 1990) had _Gavia arctica_ and _Gavia pacifica_ as sister taxa but that was rejected by a mitochondrial DNA study (Lindsay, 2002).
 A recent study using next generation sequence data (Sprengelmeyer, 2014) showed that the morphological study had been correct after all.

-<sub><sup>Boertman, D. (1990).
-Phylogeny of the divers, family Gaviidae (Aves).
-Steenstrupia 16, 21–36.</sup></sub>

 ---

-> Boertman, D. (1990).
+- Boertman, D. (1990).
 Phylogeny of the divers, family Gaviidae (Aves).
 Steenstrupia 16, 21–36.

-> Lindsay, A. R. (2002).
+- Lindsay, A. R. (2002).
 Molecular and Vocal Evolution in Loons (Aves: Gaviiformes).
 Doctoral dissertation, University of Michigan.

-> Livezey, B. C., and Zusi, R. L. (2007).
+- Livezey, B. C., and Zusi, R. L. (2007).
 Higher-order phylogeny of modern birds (Theropoda, Aves: Neornithes) based on comparative anatomy.
 II.
 Analysis and discussion.
 Zoological Journal of the Linnean Society 149, 1–95.

-> Sprengelmeyer, Q. D. (2014).
+- Sprengelmeyer, Q. D. (2014).
 A phylogenetic reecaluation of the genus Gavia (Aves: Gaviiformes) using next-generation sequencing.
 [Masters dissertation, Northern Michigan University](http://commons.nmu.edu/cgi/viewcontent.cgi?article=1017&context=theses).